leonblumenthal/tum-adlr-ws22-04/README.md

 ## How it's build
-Next to the scripts for running trained models, the repository is split into
+Next to the scripts for running trained models, the repository consists of the following

 - `analysis`: Contains helper functions for creating policy, reward, or trajectory plots.
 - `bas`: BAS for **B**lueprint, **A**gent, **S**warm contains the entire swarm implementation as well as building blocks for creating environments including the blueprint, agent, and various wrappers.
 See bas [README](./bas/README.md) for more details.